greathouse/green-tea-test/README.md

 Green Tea Test
 ==============
 A Groovy framework for functional testing rest services.
-Intended to help you relax while you test rest.
+Intended to help you relax while you REST.

 Code Samples